 Soon, I became disillusioned with user experience as a discipline.
 It was ivory tower and too idealistic.
 As I studied user experience (UX), I watched a 1-hour talk given by a UX professional.
 It was pretty boring techno-babble.
 But in the end, he walked away from the podium and then turned back to the microphone and said, “Oh, yeah.
 And one more thing.
 If you don’t have fast page speed, none of this UX stuff matters.”
 It was worth the one-hour wait to hear him say that single statement.
 Without speed, there was no user experience.
 Impatient visitors wouldn’t wait for slow web pages.
 I felt the same way already, but this tipped the balance.
 I obsessed studying speed for previous years.

 I decided to focus on WordPress speed.
 I later “pivoted” that to mobile WordPress speed.
 And now mobile-first WordPress speed.
 I won’t explain why that’s important.
 Too long and tedious.
 But each pivot and repositioning grew my audience.
-I get 6,000 visitors per month often now.
+I got 6,000 visitors per month often.
 75 percent of them are international.
-I have a low bounce-rate of 20 percent.
+I have a low bounce-rate of less than 20 percent.
 That indicates the visitors to my site find what they’re looking for: Valued information.
+They binge read my blog.

 My audience consisted of cheapskate site owners.